-- 31.1 At each layout and at the start of shooting on each day the Referee shall release a single target from each trap for all competitors to view. - 31.2 For championships consisting of pairs the first squad shall also view all pairs to be thrown for the round.
+- 31.1 At each layout and at the start of shooting on each day the Referee shall release a single target from each trap for all competitors to view.
+Refer to rules 4.2, 9.4 and 9.5.2 - 31.2 For championships consisting of pairs the first squad shall also view all pairs to be thrown for the round.
 This shall also apply on occasions when each layout has been altered for the next round.